 Geothermal systems, on the other hand, require little maintenance and last significantly longer than conventional equipment.
 Geothermal heat pumps last between 20 – 25 years while the ground loops last 50+ years.
 Maintenance on the Geothermal system requires a new air filter every six months which takes less than two minutes to replace.

-Investing in a convenient 3-in-1 Geothermal system saves homeowners precious time and money over the long haul.
+Investing in a convenient 2-in-1 Geothermal system saves homeowners precious time and money over the long haul.

 Start Saving Today

 See how much you can save on your annual energy bill.
-Make the switch for as little as $0 down and $150/month.
+Make the switch to geothermal for as little as $0 down and $150/month.